alexcurwood/PlaylistManager/README.md

 # Playlist Manager

-## I am creating a NextJS application which allows the user to select one of their Spotify playlists, filter it by genre and create a subplaylist.
+## I am creating a NextJS application which allows the user to select one of their Spotify playlists, filter it by genre and create a sub-playlist.

 ### Motivations